WWE Rumors: The Real Reason For Brock Lesnar’s Move To ‘SmackDown’ In The Draft

 About two weeks later, Lesnar was one of the top picks made in the WWE Superstar Draft and he was selected to Friday Night SmackDown.
 It was a huge move as he has been a member of the Monday Night Raw roster for a very long time and he’s one of the top stars in the world.

-Well, it appears as if the move was the call of FOX and it was either Lesnar or Ronda Rousey heading to Friday nights.
+Well, it appears as if the move was the call of Fox and it was either Lesnar or Ronda Rousey heading to Friday nights.

-According to the Wrestling Observer Newsletter, by way of Wrestling Inc., FOX officials told WWE that they wanted a “big sports star” for their show.
+According to the Wrestling Observer Newsletter, by way of Wrestling Inc., Fox officials told WWE that they wanted a “big sports star” for their show.
 With that being said, it came down to either Lesnar or Rousey being moved to SmackDown during the draft.

-Obviously, the card was played and it ended up being Lesnar who was moved to SmackDown which ended up being not totally unexpected.
-It is now rumored that this move was decided on weeks before it happened and that is why the beast defeated Kofi for the WWE Championship which is a blue brand title.
+Obviously, the card was played and it ended up being Lesnar who was moved to SmackDown, which ended up being not totally unexpected.
+It is now rumored that this move was decided on weeks before it happened, which may explain why “The Beast” defeated Kofi for the WWE Championship, which is a blue brand title.

-Ronda Rousey was not selected in the draft by either brand and she is still considered a “free agent” as far as WWE’s new draft storyline goes.
-She also hasn’t been seen since WrestleMania 35 when she lost in a Triple Threat Match to Becky Lynch in the main event.
+Ronda Rousey was not selected in the draft by either brand and she is still considered a “free agent,” as far as WWE’s new draft storyline goes.
+She also hasn’t been seen since WrestleMania 35, when she lost in a Triple Threat Match to Becky Lynch in the main event.

 It is not known when Rousey will return to action in WWE, but it is expected to come sometime before next year’s WrestleMania.
-Brock Lesnar is now a member of the Friday Night SmackDown roster for FOX and he is preparing to face Velasquez in a big match at Crown Jewel in Saudi Arabia.
+Brock Lesnar is now a member of the Friday Night SmackDown roster for Fox and he is preparing to face Velasquez in a big match at Crown Jewel in Saudi Arabia.

 Delivered To Your INBOX